hudeck/DLH.Containerization/bookstore/Kubernetes Readme.txt

  kubectl get services   // shows existing services with confirguration

- minikube service <servicename>     //starts up the app/service need to remain open in cmd
+ minikube service <servicename>     //creates a tunnel to reach the app/service locally 127.0.0.1. need to remain open in cmd

  kubctl scale deployment <service> --replicas=9     //force to change how many replicas are to be used for